Equality and Human Rights Commission

 The Equality and Human Rights Commission (EHRC) is a non-departmental public body in Great Britain, established by the Equality Act 2006 with effect from 1 October 2007.
 The Commission has responsibility for the promotion and enforcement of equality and non-discrimination laws in England, Scotland and Wales (in Scotland, together with the Scottish Human Rights Commission).
 It took over the responsibilities of the Commission for Racial Equality, the Equal Opportunities Commission and the Disability Rights Commission.
 The EHRC also has responsibility for other aspects of equality law: age, sexual orientation and religion or belief.
 A national human rights institution, its function is to promote and protect human rights throughout Great Britain.
+It has received criticism from the United Nations and Amnesty International following separate investigations by the both of them for its extensive work to strip away and revoke the rights of transgender people in the UK, and was likewise brought under investigation by the Global Alliance of National Human Rights Institutions - although this last organisation later found no need for action against the EHRC.

 The EHRC has offices in Manchester, London, Glasgow and Cardiff.
 It is a non-departmental public body (NDPB) sponsored by the Office for Equality and Opportunity (OEO), part of the Cabinet Office.
 It is separate from, and independent of, Government but accountable for its use of public funds.
 Its Commissioners are appointed by the Minister for Women and Equalities.
 The EHRC's functions do not extend to Northern Ireland, where there is a separate Equality Commission (ECNI) and a Human Rights Commission (NIHRC), both established under the Northern Ireland Act 1998 in pursuance to the Belfast/Good Friday Agreement.
-The EHRC is also prevented from taking action on devolved human rights matters which the Scottish Parliament has granted the Scottish Human Rights Commission responsibility.
+The EHRC is also prevented from taking action on devolved human rights matters for which the Scottish Parliament has granted the Scottish Human Rights Commission responsibility.

-The current head of the EHRC is Kishwer Falkner, Baroness Falkner of Margravine, who took on the role in December 2020.
-In July 2025, it was announced that Mary-Ann Stephenson would take over the role of Chair from December 2025.
+The current Chair of the EHRC is Dr. Mary-Ann Stephenson, who took on the role in December 2025.